Sakshamgalyan/guide/docs/White‑Label Merchant Onboarding and Configuration.md

 ### 3.2 API Keys

-The API Keys module is crucial for authenticating API calls to Paysecure.
+The API Keys module is crucial for authenticating API calls to <CompanyName/>.

 **Functionality Overview:**

-- **Auth Key (Bearer Token):**Used in the request header for calling any Paysecure API endpoint.
+- **Auth Key (Bearer Token):**Used in the request header for calling any <CompanyName/> API endpoint.

 **Steps to Generate an API Key:**